BILGI-IE-423/ie423-2024-termproject-codecharmers/README.md

 The studies presented in the graphs on “SentimentAnalysisGraphs.ipynb” capture the changes in users' emotional reactions before and after the COVID-19 pandemic in several significant ways.
 Here's everything in detail:

-Pre-COVID Sentiment Distribution: The pie chart indicates that before the pandemic, a majority of the sentiments were positive (65.1%), with negative sentiments at 26.1%, and neutral sentiments at 8.9%.
+**Pre-COVID Sentiment Distribution**: The pie chart indicates that before the pandemic, a majority of the sentiments were positive (65.1%), with negative sentiments at 26.1%, and neutral sentiments at 8.9%.
-Post-COVID Sentiment Distribution: The second pie chart shows a slight decrease in positive sentiments to 61%, a small decrease in negative sentiments to 24.4%, and an increase in neutral sentiments to 14.6%.
+**Post-COVID Sentiment Distribution**: The second pie chart shows a slight decrease in positive sentiments to 61%, a small decrease in negative sentiments to 24.4%, and an increase in neutral sentiments to 14.6%.

 ![Ekran görüntüsü 2024-06-17 124639](https://github.com/BILGI-IE-423/ie423-2024-termproject-codecharmers/assets/159184426/0b46f365-c378-4ef4-958b-a819b8dd258f)
 *Figure 4: Sentiment Distribution Pre-COVID-19*